Maldives Map With Resorts, Airports And Local Islands 2018

 Distance between Maldives and Germany from closest point: 7200km

 Distance between Maldives and Minicoy of India from closest point: 128km

 Distance between Minicoy and mainland of India from closest point: 378km

 Distance between Minicoy and other Indian islands from closest point: 200km

-Maldives is in which country?
+Where is Maldives?
 Is it in India?

 Surprisingly some people tend to think Maldives is a part of another country.
 It is the Republic of Maldives, which is an independent sovereign country with its territorial waters and land defined, and recognized by international bodies such as United Nations, Commonwealth.
 Maldives is widely known throughout the world.
 Maldives have foreign relations with all major countries of the world.

 Maldives is not in Zanzibar, Seychelles, Mauritius, India, Indonesia or any other country.
 Maldives is in Indian Ocean.

 The country is headed by a democratically elected president.
 Judiciary and parliament are independent bodies of the state.
 Maldives is divided into 20 atolls which are run by local councils, atoll councils or city councils, under the Constitution of the Republic of Maldives.

 Maldives is not a part of any country, not even attached to protection of any specific country.
 Like other independent countries the government headed by the President Of Maldives